flavio1110/go-for-csharp-devs/README.md

 - Understanding channels - [https://www.youtube.com/watch?v=KBZlN0izeiY&t=1011s](https://www.youtube.com/watch?v=KBZlN0izeiY&t=1011s)
   - Channels provide a simple mechanism for goroutines to communicate, and a powerful construct to build sophisticated concurrency patterns.
 We will delve into the inner workings of channels and channel operations, including how they're supported by the runtime scheduler and memory
 - Concurrency in Go - [https://www.youtube.com/watch?v=\_uQgGS_VIXM&list=PLsc-VaxfZl4do3Etp_xQ0aQBoC-x5BIgJ](https://www.youtube.com/watch?v=_uQgGS_VIXM&list=PLsc-VaxfZl4do3Etp_xQ0aQBoC-x5BIgJ)
-  - Playlist with few short videos about different components of concurrency in Go
+  - Playlist with a few short videos about different components of concurrency in Go

 ### Podcasts